scdev9/iptv-hit/README.md

 This is a IPTV SCANNER and HIT TOOL.
 This tool was developed by Shamika Chathuranga (SCDEV).
 This is Source Code Of SCDEV'S IPTV SCANNER VERSION 1.0

+# Note
+<font color="red"> This Tool is for Educational Purpose Only (for learn about how works network stream urls and ports).
+Please Don't Use This Tool to any illegal Activity. </font>

 * Run "iptvhit.py" file to Start Scan.

 # Screenshots